Pedro de Alberní y Teixidor: To California

-In April 1796, by order of the Viceroy of New Spain Miguel de la Grúa Talamanca y Branciforte, marqués de Branciforte, he and his company of 72 men returned to California to take care of the Spanish military garrisons of Monterey, Santa Bárbara, San Diego and San Francisco.
-In 1800 he was appointed the Interim Governor of California and commander of the four military garrisons that Spain had in California (Monterey, Santa Bárbara, San Diego and San Francisco), until a new governor was assigned.
+In April 1796, by order of the Viceroy of New Spain Miguel de la Grúa Talamanca y Branciforte, marqués de Branciforte, he and his company of 72 men returned to California to take care of the four Spanish military garrisons of Monterey, Santa Barbara, San Diego and San Francisco.
+In 1800 he was appointed the Interim Governor of California and commander of the four military garrisons that Spain had in California, until a new governor was assigned.
 He remained in California until his death.

 Death

 Alberni died of dropsy at the age of 55 in Monterey, Alta California, on March 11, 1802.
-He was buried at the Royal Chapel of San Carlos in Monterey, California.
+He was buried at the Royal Chapel of San Carlos in Monterey.
 Today, his remains probably lie under the highway that was built nearby, because his tomb was never found.
-Alberni's will, dated December 16, 1801, leaves everything to his wife, Juana Vélez, a native of Tepic, México.
+Alberni's will, dated December 16, 1801, leaves everything to his wife, Juana Vélez, a native of Tepic, Mexico.
 The only daughter they had predeceased him.
 Sergeant Joaquín Tico from the Volunteers of Catalonia was executor of his will.